 We invite scholars, medical professionals, community leaders, and citizens to take a hard look at the serious and tragic public health consequences of gun violence in America.
 The initiative explores three key themes: What we know, what we need to know, and what to do about this critical issue.

-“Bringing together our academic strengths to address major societal challenges is a part of our mission,” said former Chancellor Mark S. Wrighton.
+“Bringing together our academic strengths to address major societal challenges is a part of our mission,” said Chancellor Emeritus Mark S. Wrighton.
 “Our goal, by engaging in the conversation, is to help develop real solutions that have a real chance of making a real difference and, in the process, help to reduce death and injury from firearms.”

 We work with national experts, partners across Washington University, and stakeholders throughout the St. Louis community to: